Jupyter notebooks

 Returns:

-a function that takes a list of frames and returns the features.
+a function that takes a list of structures and returns the features.

 To use this function, additional dependencies are required.
 They can be installed with the following command: